 Make sure that the AC outlet is easily accessible.

-If you do not use your computer for a long period of time, place the computer into Hibernate mode.
-See Using Hibernate Mode (page 84).
-This power saving mode saves the time of shutting down or resuming.
+If you do not intend to use your computer for a long period of time, place the computer into Hibernate mode.
+See Using Hibernate Mode (page 85).
+This power saving mode saves the time of shutting down and resuming.